Erskine College has been listed in U.S. News Best Colleges for 2020, placing sixth among 124 “Best Regional Colleges” in the South.

 Erskine College Provost Dr. Tom Hellams said Erskine is the top-ranked South Carolina institution among the 124 schools.

-“U.S. News & World Report has provided detailed rankings of college and universities since 1985,” Hellams observed.
+“U.S. News & World Report has provided detailed rankings of colleges and universities since 1985,” Hellams observed.
 “A number of significant factors go into the calculation, including student excellence, alumni giving, faculty resources, academic reputation, and student outcomes.”

 Dean of Enrollment Management Tim Rees said Erskine’s No. 6 spot among regional colleges in the South “speaks volumes about the quality of education our students obtain and the care they receive on campus, as evidenced also by being ranked in the top 20 for Best Value, Social Mobility, and Undergraduate Teaching.”